Dean and Jayne Bredlau have built a regenerative space—both for agriculture and their community—on a tranquil hilltop in Zumbrota, Minnesota.

 Dean and Jayne began plans to build a designated growing space that no longer relied upon their garage or spare bedroom for their fresh produce.
 This new space features The Farm Store, which opened the summer of 2021, to celebrate the local makers who they met through area food shows and markets.

 In 2022 they added a CSA for the summer.
 This November they just introduced their farmers’ market signature Wacky Salad with microgreens into area grocery stores.
 The Wacky Salad is a custom blend of hand cut greens—amaranth, beet, kale, chard, lettuce—mixed with microgreens.
 It’s double washed and packed in a reusable bag.
 They’re excited to offer this salad blend year round to customers who value locally-sourced produce grown with long-term soil health in mind.

 The Greensted’s name means “the green place”.
 The name is inspired by the microgreens and salad greens grown on site, their pastoral landscape, and the desire to set a more sustainable process on their own farm.
 “Sustainable and regenerative farming is what we do.
-Regenerative community is our base, our mission,” shared Jayne.
+Regenerative community is our vision and mission,” shared Jayne.
 “We want our community to feel restorative.
 We want to be part of the reconstruction of our economy.”